40 Bilinear Relations of q-Painleve VI from N=4 Super Chern-Simons Theory: Introduction

 The classification of Painlev\'e equations by algebraic curves suggests their appearance in physical systems characterized by the same algebraic curves.
 Indeed, a particularly interesting aspect is the connection between $q$-Painlev\'e equations and the five-dimensional ${\cal N}=1$ $\text{SU}(2)$ super Yang-Mills theories \cite{BS3,JNS,Matsuhira:2018qtx}, where the tau functions are given by the discrete Fourier transform of the Nekrasov partition functions (Nekrasov-Okounkov partition functions) of the gauge theories.
 These five-dimensional theories are characterized by the genus-one curves with exceptional Weyl groups \cite{Seiberg:1996bd}, each of which precisely coincides with the algebraic curve associated with the corresponding $q$-Painlev\'e equation.
-For $N_\text{f}\le 4$, this is the $q$-uplift of the connection between Painlev\'e equations and the four-dimensional ${\cal N}=2$ $\text{SU}(2)$ super Yang-Wills theories \cite{GIL} proved in \cite{Iorgov:2014vla}.
-Some of these connections in four or five dimensions are also understood from the Nakajima-Yoshioka blowup formula \cite{NY,BS3,BS4}.\footnote{ A similar connection with integrable systems is also known for the four (or five) dimensional pure super Yang-Mills theories with a general gauge group $G$, where the corresponding integrable system is the non-autonomous ($q$-)Toda chain of affine $G$ type \cite{Bonelli:2017ptp,Bonelli:2021rrg,Bonelli:2022iob,Gavrylenko:2023ewx}. }
+For $N_\text{f}\le 4$, this is the $q$-uplift of the connection between Painlev\'e equations and the four-dimensional ${\cal N}=2$ $\text{SU}(2)$ super Yang-Mills theories \cite{GIL,Iorgov:2014vla}.\footnote{ A similar connection with integrable systems is also known for the four (or five) dimensional pure super Yang-Mills theories with a general gauge group $G$, where the corresponding integrable system is the non-autonomous ($q$-)Toda chain of affine $G$ type \cite{Bonelli:2017ptp,Bonelli:2021rrg,Bonelli:2022iob,Gavrylenko:2023ewx}. }